Academics

 • For assistance in selecting courses, see your faculty or college advisor.
 (Note: You may earn elective, distributional, minor or major credit depending on your major and college.)

-• Decisions on the final allocation of credit are made upon successful completion of the course (equivalent of a “C” or higher—all courses for a letter grade)
+• Decisions on the final allocation of credit are made upon successful completion of the course (must earn grade equivalent of a “C” or higher—all courses must award a letter grade).